vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 1. Changes in data source references (e.g. via governance vote) must allow changing between any valid data source definitions, including to a data source of a different type of data source. (<a name="0045-DSRC-008" href="#0045-DSRC-008">0045-DSRC-008</a>)
 1. Data is not applied retrospectively, i.e. if a previous historic data point or data transaction would have matched a newly created data source, it must not be identified and applied to the new data source (and therefore need not be stored by the core), only active data and new events created after the activation of the data source would be considered for the source. (<a name="0045-DSRC-009" href="#0045-DSRC-009">0045-DSRC-009</a>)
 1. Two data sources with the same definition that are active at the same time must always select and receive exactly the same data, in the same order. (<a name="0045-DSRC-010" href="#0045-DSRC-010">0045-DSRC-010</a>)
-1. Rejection of data sources either before submission/sequencing as transactions or when/if data is filtered/rejected after being sequenced on chain (if this happens - it should be avoided wherever possible to prevent spam attacks and reduce network load) must be accompanied by a message detailing the rejection reason (e.g. the filter, selector, or type check that failed). (<a name="0045-DSRC-011" href="#0045-DSRC-011">0045-DSRC-011</a>)
+1. Rejection of data sources either before submission/sequencing as transactions or when/if data is filtered/rejected after being sequenced on chain (if this happens - it should be avoided wherever possible to prevent spam attacks and reduce network load) must either result in an event queue message, return an error to the client, or enable the rejection (or not) to be confirmed by querying a core API (e.g. the filter, selector, or type check that failed). (<a name="0045-DSRC-011" href="#0045-DSRC-011">0045-DSRC-011</a>)
 1. It's possible to query an API and see all active data sources. (<a name="0045-DSRC-012" href="#0045-DSRC-012">0045-DSRC-012</a>)
-1. It's possible to listen to events or view logs and see all rejections and data source processing. (<a name="0045-DSRC-013" href="#0045-DSRC-013">0045-DSRC-013</a>)
+1. Party submitting an oracle transaction that gets rejected (e.g. because no data source is listening for transactions from such key) can receive an error message detailing reason for rejection. (<a name="0045-DSRC-013" href="#0045-DSRC-013">0045-DSRC-013</a>)
 1. It's possible to listen to events and see all data that is supplied across all data sources or for any specific source. (<a name="0045-DSRC-014" href="#0045-DSRC-014">0045-DSRC-014</a>)
 1. Data node carries historic data of at least all valid data that was supplied for each data source. (<a name="0045-DSRC-015" href="#0045-DSRC-015">0045-DSRC-015</a>)
 1. Data sources can be composed/nested arbitrarily (as long as the definition is valid), for example selecting a field on filtered data that itself was sourced by selecting a field on a message sent by a signed data source (for example this might be processing a complex object in the source data. (<a name="0045-DSRC-016" href="#0045-DSRC-016">0045-DSRC-016</a>)